SEMICeu/uri.semic.eu-publication/config/README.md

 - publication points solely published on the development environment should be configured in the `/config/prod` directory In each directory one can have a file called `<thema>.publication.json` containing the publication points for that thema published in that environment.
 Then if an editor is working on a specification in the development environment, the configuration of publication point in `/config/dev/<thema>.publication.json` is adapted.
 When this work is finished, the editor removes the publication point from the file `/config/dev/<thema>.publication.js` and inserts it in to the file of the test environment on the development branch: `/config/test/<thema>.publication.js` .
+The removal is important as the toolchain assumes a unique identity for each publication point (see above).
+During the execution of the toolchain, a global list of to be processed publication points will be created and that assumes that a single occurance of each publication point.
 When this is successful, the change in the file `/config/test/<thema>.publication.js` can be propagated to the test environment.
 On the test branch the same procedure can be applied to publish it on the production branch.

 This setup also supports toolchain maintainers when propagating changes to layout or updates to the processing, as it much easier to create an incremental update and isolate problematic cases.